OctopusDeploy/OctopusDeploy-Api/README.md

-## Octopus Deploy 2.0 API Documentation
+## Octopus Deploy API Documentation

+_Applies to Octopus Deploy 2.x and above_

-[Octopus Deploy](http://octopusdeploy.com/) is a user-friendly automated deployment tool for .NET developers.
-This GitHub repository exists to provide documentation for the upcoming **Octopus Deploy 2.0** HTTP API.
+[Octopus Deploy](http://octopus.com/) is a user-friendly automated deployment tool for .NET developers.
+This GitHub repository exists to provide documentation for the **Octopus Deploy** HTTP API.

 [Go to the Wiki to learn more.](https://github.com/OctopusDeploy/OctopusDeploy-Api/wiki)